Musical Manslaughter: 10 Things I Hate About Music

 "AND IIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIIEIIIIIIIIIIIIIIIIIIII WILL ALWAYS LOVE YOOOOOOOOOOU." -Whitney Houston

 ...And I will always loathe that song because of that.
-There's nothing impressive about elongating the letter I. It just makes my vocal cords crawl.
+There's nothing impressive about elongating the letter I. I also hate when singers "stutter" words to fill a measure, such as Katy Perry's "E.T." and Rihanna's "This Is What You Came For."
+It just makes my vocal cords crawl.

 Aside from a very, VERY, VERY select few, I... really... hate... love songs!
 I can say, without a doubt, that love is the most oversung topic in the history of music.
 Most love songs to me are just "I love you, you love me," mixed in with some pathetically cheesy lines, overused rhymes like girl/world and fire/desire, all laid on top of some slow and sappy melody and beat.
 I also feel the same way with sex songs and breakup songs.
 Why the hell can't you sing about something else?!
 There's a whole lot more to life than love!